 - Mix flour, baking powder, sugar, and salt in a medium bowl.

-- Pour melted butter, add yogurt and quickly mix with a spoon or spatula.
-It all needs to be incorporated, but don't beat or over mix.
+- Pour melted butter, add yogurt or buttermilk and quickly mix with a spoon or spatula.
+It needs to be incorporated, but not overmixed.

 - Drop 9 mounds onto the peach filling, making three rows of 3.
-Leave space between them especially around the edges so that the fruit juices bubble up when baked.
+Leave space between them and around the edges so that the fruit juices can bubble up when baked.

 - Bake for about 35 minutes and check to see if the biscuits are fully baked.
-They will be golden and dry but lift one of them a bit with a fork and check that there's no unbaked dough.
-Sometimes they look perfect and the juices are bubbling, but there's still some raw dough.
+They will be golden and dry but lift one of them with a fork and check that there's no unbaked dough.
+Sometimes they look perfect, and the juices are bubbling, but there's still some raw dough.

-- If this is the case bake it 5-10 more minutes, or until it's fully baked when you lift it a bit.
-You might want to cover the surface with a piece of aluminum foil to prevent the topping from darkening while it continues baking.
+- If this is the case, bake it for 5-10 more minutes or until it's fully baked when you lift it a bit.
+You might want to loosely cover the surface with a piece of aluminum foil to prevent the biscuit topping from darkening too much while it continues baking.

 - Let cool on a wire rack until warm enough to serve.